There are four significant areas that Assistants should get to grips with when understanding what is going on with your Executive.

-I’ve left the annual report to last as this is probably the most helpful document you can read.
-Most public organisations have to produce an annual report that details their financial performance every year.
+I’ve left the annual report to last, as this is probably the most helpful document you can read.
+Most public organisations must produce an annual report detailing their financial performance every year.
 The information will show the business’s profit and loss, but it will also usually have a narrative explaining the financial position.
 As the annual report goes out to all stakeholders and clients, you must read this every year.

 Try also to gain an understanding of how your organisation makes money.
-As an Assistant, you have access to information that will show you how your organisation makes money.
+As an Assistant, you can access information showing you how your organisation makes money.